 "Punkhawallahs: Keeping British India Cool," in History Today, Volume 69, Issue 9, September 2019.

-Caring for the Empire: Indian Travelling Ayahs in the British Empire (manuscript in preparation)
+Caring for the Empire: Travelling Ayahs and Amahs in the British Empire (manuscript in preparation).

 HIST 1105: Foundations of Europe